paths-erc/docs/handbook/manuscripts.md

 - DB id: `frameh`

 #### INTERCOLUMNIUM
-- Dimensions (in mm) of the intercolumnium.
+- Dimensions (in mm) of the intercolumnium if present.
 - DB id: `intercolumnium`

 #### UPPER MARGIN